 Grubbs is a very car-oriented city.
 96.74% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Grubbs is a small city , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Grubbs has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Being a small city, Grubbs does not have a public transit system used by locals to get to and from work.
+Grubbs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Grubbs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.76% of people over 25 have a college degree.